kontist/kontist.github.io/SDK.markdown

 ```

 #### Verify device challenge
-To verify device challenge you need to provide a signature of `stringToSign` received after challenge creation.
+To verify device challenge you need to provide a signature (ECDSA with SHA256) of `stringToSign` received after challenge creation.

 ```typescript